Reverse engineering learned optimizers reveals known and novel mechanisms: Tools for understanding optimizers

-First, we introduce a simple visualization tool to get a handle on what an optimizer is doing.
+First, we introduce a visualization tool to get a handle on what an optimizer is doing.
 Any optimizer, at a particular state, can be viewed as a scalar function that takes in a gradient ($g$) and returns a change in the parameter ($\Delta x$).
 We refer to this as the optimizer \textit{update function}.

-Mathematically, the update function is computed as the the state update projected onto the readout, $\Delta x = \vw^TF(\vh, g)$, following equations (\ref{eq:dynamics}) and (\ref{eqn:readout}).
-In addition, the slope of this function can be thought of as the \textit{effective learning rate} at a particular state\footnote{We compute this slope at $g=0$.
-We find that the update function is always linear in the middle with saturation at the extremes, thus the slope at zero is a good summary of the effective learning rate.}.
-We use both the overall update function and the effective learning rate to understand optimizer behavior.
+Mathematically, the update function is computed as the state update projected onto the readout, $\Delta x = \vw^TF(\vh, g)$, following equations (\ref{eq:dynamics}) and (\ref{eqn:readout}).
+In addition, the slope of this function with respect to the input gradient $\left(\frac{\partial \Delta x}{\partial g}\right)$ can be thought of as the \textit{effective learning rate} at a particular optimizer state\footnote{We compute this slope at $g=0$, in the middle of the update function.
+We find that the update function is always affine in the middle with saturation at the extremes, thus the slope at $g=0$ is a natural way to summarize the effective learning rate.}.
+A steeper slope means that the parameter update is more sensitive to the gradient (as expected for a higher learning rate), and a shallower slope means that parameter updates are smaller for the same gradient magnitude (i.e.~a lower learning rate).

+As the optimizer state varies, the update function and effective learning rate can change.
+This provides a mechanism for learned optimizers to implement different types of behavior: through optimizer state dynamics that induce particular types of changes in the update function.

-It is instructive to visualize these update functions for commonly used optimizers (Figure~\ref{fig:transfer}).
+It is instructive to first visualize update functions for commonly used optimizers (Figure~\ref{fig:transfer}).
 For gradient descent, the update ($\Delta x = -\alpha g$) is stateless and is always a fixed linear function whose slope is the learning rate, $\alpha$ (Fig.~\ref{fig:transfer}a).
 Gradient clipping is also stateless, but is a saturating function of the gradient (Fig.~\ref{fig:transfer}b).
-For momentum, the update is $\Delta x = -\alpha (v + \beta g)$, where $v$ denotes the momentum state (velocity) and $\beta$ is the momentum hyperparameter.
+For momentum, the update is $\Delta x = \beta v - \alpha g$, where $v$ denotes the momentum state (velocity) and $\beta$ is the momentum timescale.
 The velocity adds an offset to the update function (Fig.~\ref{fig:transfer}c).
+As the optimizer picks up positive (or negative) momentum, the curve shifts downward (or upward), thus incorporating a bias to reduce (or increase) the parameter.
 For adaptive optimizers such as RMSProp, the state variable changes the slope, or effective learning rate, within the linear region of the update function (Fig.~\ref{fig:transfer}d).
-As the optimizer picks up positive (or negative) momentum, the curve shifts downward (or upward), thus incorporating a bias to reduce (or increase) the parameter.

 Now, what about learned optimizers, or optimizers with much more complicated or high-dimensional state variables?
 One advantage of update functions is that, as scalar functions, they can be easily visualized and compared to the known methods in Figure~\ref{fig:transfer}.
 Whether or not the underlying hidden states are interpretable, for a given learned optimizer, remains to be seen.